neomatrix369/SalarySlipKata/README.md

            Taxable income: £1083.33
            National Insurance contributions: £159.40
            Tax Payable: £216.67
-           Net Payable: £1623.93

 - Acceptance criteria:
     - Should pass Employee Id, Employee Name and Annual Salary
-    - Should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance, Tax payable and Net payable for the month
+    - Should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance and Tax payable for the month
     - The entry point should be the following interface, which you can not change:
       ```java